superior-g/superior-g/README.md

 - 👋 Hi, I’m Ben W.
-- 👀 I’m interested in digital publishing.
+- 👀 I’m interested in analogue art, digital publishing and immersive spaces.
 - 📫 How to reach me: git [at] tla.fyi

 <!---